Actuarial-Control-Cycle-T1-2024/group-page-showcase-pea/README.md

 - Sub-standard
 - Postpone
 - Decline

 The maximum sub-standard rate is up to 400% extra mortality.

+### Claim
+a.
+Manual control:
+Every claim case should be reviewed by authorized people who will decide whether the case needs further investigations or not prior to the case being closed.
+For example, if the death cases within two years were issued and were not caused by accidents, is there any misrepresentation of information on an application?
+b.
+System control:
+• If the insured reaches ultimate age as a policyholder of SPWL, the face amount is given.
+• If the insured dies as a policyholder of T20, a face amount with an unearned premium on a daily pro-rata basis is given.

+### Assumptions
+Mortality Rate and Improvement after Health Incentive Program:

+From Interventions Data, safety campaigns and social connection initiatives can offer a 3% to 5% reduction in mortality rate with costs ranging from Č10 to Č35, respectively.
+According to our research, we believe that the improvement will mainly impact people who are older than age 70.
+Since participating in these interventions is optional, we assume that all policyholders will join each of these interventions once per year, with a cost of Č40, and provide 5% mortality improvement after age 70 and 3% mortality improvement in other ages.

 Expenses:
 Besides the cost of the Health Incentive Program, we assume a variety of expenses from acquisition cost (under the basis of both per policy and % of premium), maintenance fee, commission fee (% of premium), taxation (premium tax, stability fund tax and federal tax) and solvency margins (% of accumulative reserve, % of net amount at risk and % of premium).